-Favolosa's recreation facility, which is fitted with a sliding glass roof and a big film screen, is built over two decks.
+Favolosa’s recreation facility is built over two decks, and fitted with a sliding glass roof and a big film screen.
 The vessel also has an elevated whirlpool tubs in the aft pool area.

 Costa Favolosa has 1,500 cabins consisting of 586 inside and 914 outside rooms.
 The ship’s Gran Suite with Veranda has an area of 456ft² and can accommodate four guests.
 This suite features panoramic windows, two twin beds, cupboard space, a private bathroom furnished with a whirlpool tub and a shower facility.
 The living room has an entertainment centre, a sofa bed, lounge furniture and a vanity unit.

 The Samsara Suite is furnished with a queen bed that can be converted into two lower beds, a single sofa bed, private balcony and sitting area.
 The bathroom includes a private whirlpool bath and hairdryer.
 Guests lodging in these suites have direct access to the Samsara spa.
 The Samsara Inside and the Samsara Outside staterooms can accommodate two guests.
 These staterooms include a sitting area, vanity unit, drawer space, satellite television and thermostat-controlled air conditioning, and a queen-sized bed (convertible to two twin beds).
 There is also a shower-fitted bathroom.